- The best time to weigh yourself is in the morning.

 Remember, the number on the scale is just one way to measure your health.
 When you’re eating well, moving your body regularly, staying hydrated and getting enough sleep, you’ll feel different — in a good way!
 Your non-scale victories (like better-fitting jeans or more energy) are just as important as your weight loss successes.

 Are you interested in a weight loss program that takes the guesswork out of healthy eating?
-Jenny Craig’s most effective plan ever, Rapid Results Max, can help you take your weight loss to the Max with delicious chef-crafted meals and 1:1 support.
+Jenny Craig’s most effective plan ever, Rapid Results Max and new Hey Max!
+Scale, can help you take your weight loss to the Max with delicious chef-crafted meals and 1:1 support.
 Max up your results today!
 Learn more.

 This article is based on scientific research and/or other scientific articles and was written by an experienced health and lifestyle contributor and reviewed by certified professionals.